iainctduncan/photobot/docs/installation_manual.md

 - Once you are in the sqlite browser program you can use sqlite queries to read data.
 For example:
 - `sqlite> .tables` will give you a list of tables
 - `sqlite> select * from TABLE_NAME` will show the data in that table
-## Testing the Network Camera Camera
-Photobot should be set to run automatically on a cron job already.
-To test, you can run it in the foreground with:
-`$ /home/pi/photobot/env2/bin/python /home/pi/photobot/src/photobot_lorex.py --settings /home/pi/photobot/src/photobot_lorex.ini`

-If everything is working correctly, your capture dir should be filling up with images.
-You can check with:
-`$ ls /var/captures`

 ALL DONE!